actions/actions-runner-controller/docs/automatically-scaling-runners.md

 The earlier entry is prioritized higher than later entries.
 So you usually define one-time overrides at the top of your list, then yearly, monthly, weekly, and lastly daily overrides.

-A common use case for this may be to have 1 override to scale to 0 during the week outside of core business hours and another override to scale to 0 during all hours of the weekend.
+A common use case for this may be to have 1 override to scale to 0 during non-working hours and another override to scale to 0 on weekends.

 ## Configuring automatic termination